 Well, no one could ever accuse us of not making the most out of Summer.
 We started this blog in March with the intention of writing on a weekly basis, and here it is the end of July and I'm on my third post.
 Oops!
 I love Summer, and everything I love to do is at its best in this swampy Southern heat.

 For one thing, we have been traveling.
-Los Angeles, Charleston, Nashville, all up the Carolina coastline--my picture above was taken at Middleton Place, SC, and Eric's picture below was taken at the Huntington Garden, CA. (Yes, everywhere we go we hit up all the local botanical gardens.
+Los Angeles, Charleston, Nashville, all up the Carolina coastline--these first few pictures were taken at Huntington Gardens, CA. (Yes, everywhere we go we hit up all the local botanical gardens.
 That way the Flytrap well never runs dry.)

 And last but certainly not least, we've been actually getting some work done somewhere in there, too!
 Upcoming posts will detail some of our favorite custom designs from the past few months, plus one day--in a fit of inspiration--we hatched out a new lily-of-the-valley illustration, which has now been transformed into dresses and scarves.